bobshort4bobby4/PP4-Civ1/README.md

   ![image of review page](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/features-readme/reviewpage-pp4.png)

   ### Create Review Page
   A simple page containing a text area for users to input their review, the form validates for content, on submitting the user is alerted with a thank you message and redirected to the home page.
-The reviews will not be displayed untill approved via the admin panel, only reviews set to featured = true will be displayed on the home page slider.
+The reviews will not be displayed untill approved via the admin panel or the staff area, only reviews set to featured = true will be displayed on the home page slider.

   ![image of the create review page](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/features-readme/createreviewpage-pp4.png)